-1. The Board of Examiners determines the requirements regarding the nature

-- and content of a Research Internship in the internship regulations. - 2.
+- 1. The Board of Examiners determines the requirements regarding the nature and content of a Research Internship in the internship regulations. - 2.
 The Research Internship regulations are set out in appendix 1 in the Rules and Regulations. - 3.
-In order to ensure that the Research Internship proceeds smoothly, further guidelines have been drawn up, which can be found on AskPsy.nl. - 4.
+In order to ensure that the Research Internship proceeds smoothly, further guidelines have been drawn up which can be found on AskPsy.nl. - 4.
 A Student can do a Research Internship only once during the Student's programme of study.
 During the Research Internship the Student will be supervised by the Faculty.

-Article 5.7.2 Clinical Internship
+Article 5.7.2 Clinical Internship (where applicable)

 - 1. The Board of Examiners determines the criteria regarding the nature and content of the Clinical Internship in the internship regulations. - 2.
 The Clinical Internship regulations are set out in appendix 2 in the Rules and Regulations. - 3.
-In order to ensure that the Clinical Internship proceeds smoothly, further guidelines have been drawn up, which can be found on AskPsy.nl. - 4.
+In order to ensure that the clinical internship proceeds smoothly, further guidelines have been drawn up, which can be found on AskPsy.nl. - 4.
 A Student can do a Clinical Internship only once during the Student's programme of study.
-During the Clinical Internship the Student will be supervised by a supervisor at the clinical placement and by a faculty supervisor.
+During the Clinical Internship the Student will be supervised by the Faculty.